 Previous and current schools we work with are for example Honiton College, Clyste Vale Community College, Queen Elizabeth's School Crediton, and Okehampton College.

-The scheme is led by our PGRs.
-It will see its third year starting in 2019 for which we are planning to include volunteers from the wider academic community to satisfy the demand from local schools and to create an opportunity for PGRs to work together outside of the university environment.
+The scheme was established in 2016 and is led by our PGRs.
+We are planning to include volunteers from the wider academic community to satisfy the demand from local schools and to create an opportunity for PGRs to work together outside of the university environment.

 Want some examples and pictures?
 Read more about the 2018 Metabuddies experience with Queen Elizabeth's School Crediton: http://blogs.exeter.ac.uk/xm2news/metabuddies-crediton-2018/

-In June last year, one of our CDT researchers, Lauren Barr, took part in an international outreach event in Exeter – Soapbox Science.
+One of our CDT graduates, Dr Lauren Barr, took part in an international outreach event in Exeter during her PhD – Soapbox Science.
 This is what Lauren had to say about the event, after all the adrenaline had worn off:

 "Imagine you are standing in the middle of a bustling city centre on a Saturday afternoon, perched on top of a small wooden box that used to contain soap, with nothing but your voice and a few objects to grab the attention of busy shoppers hurrying past.
 That’s the challenge of Soapbox Science!